duneanalytics/dex-metrics/README.md

 # Dune Query Repo

-A template for creating repos to manage your Dune queries (using the [Dune CRUD API](https://dune.mintlify.app/api-reference/crud/endpoint/create)).
+A template for creating repos to [manage your Dune queries](https://dune.mintlify.app/api-reference/crud/endpoint/create) and any [CSVs as Dune tables](https://dune.mintlify.app/api-reference/upload/endpoint/upload).
 The main flow I've created this template for is to turn any dashboard you own into a repository of queries.
 But you can extend it however you want.

 ### Setup Your Repo

 1. Generate an API key from your Dune account and put that in both your `.env` file and [github action secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository) (name it `DUNE_API_KEY`).
-You can create a key under your Dune team settings. *The key must be from a premium plan for this repo to work.*
+You can create a key under your Dune team settings.
+Add `https://api.dune.com/api` into the action secrets under `DUNE_API_BASE_URL` too. *The api key must be from a plus plan for this repo to work.*

 2. Then, go to the dashboard you want to create a repo for (must be owned by you/your team).
 Click on the "github" button in the top right of your dashboard to see the query ids.

-3. Copy and paste that list into the `queries.yml` file inside the `/queries` folder.
-You can paste any list of query ids, doesn't have to be linked to a dashboard.
+3. Copy and paste that list into the `queries.yml` file.
+You can paste any list of query ids, it doesn't have to be linked to a dashboard.

 4. Then, run `pull_from_dune.py` to bring in all queries into `/query_{id}.sql` files within the `/queries` folder.
 Directions to setup and run this script are below.

+### Updating Queries or CSV Tables

-5. Make any changes you need to directly in the repo.
+1. Make any changes you need to directly in the repo.
 Any time you push a commit to MAIN branch, `push_to_dune.py` will save your changes into Dune directly.
+You can run this manually too if you want.

+2. For CSVs, update the files in the `/uploads` folder. `upload_to_dune.py` will run on commit, or can be run manually.
+The table name in Dune will be `dune.team_name.dataset_<filename>`.

 ---